-This item, described in Article 280.05(b) of the Illinois Tollway Supplemental Specifications, consists of re-erecting silt fencing damaged by natural causes.
+This item, described in Article 280.05(b) of the Illinois Tollway Supplemental Specifications, consists of re-erecting Silt Fence damaged by natural causes.

-- This item to be used for replacement of the silt fence that has become damaged or ineffective as a result of natural forces. - Silt fence damaged by the Contractor's operations or negligence shall not be reerected under this item. - If damage to silt fence has been caused by high flow volumes, or if damage is anticipated from heavy containment, replacement with super silt fence should be considered.
+- This item to be used for replacement of the Silt Fence that has become damaged or ineffective as a result of natural forces. - Silt fence damaged by the Contractor's operations or negligence shall not be reerected under this item.